zaboople/rejection/README.md

 The only thing working is an interactive console game.
+It seems to be free of bugs but is not thoroughly tested.

 To run the game, use the run-game.sh script.

-I have yet to win a game :/ so I'm not sure it handles that properly.
+To configure the game's operation, edit main/GameConfig.java.
+Unusual configurations may produce nasty errors and/or lockups.